For Referring Practitioners

 Triage Categories and Targets

-Urgent (aim less than 1 month)
+Urgent (less than 1 month)

 • Giant cell arteritis

-• Organ-threatening vasculitis
+• Organ-threatening connective tissue disease or vasculitis

 • Severe inflammatory arthritis

-• Objective joint swelling on exam
+• Joint swelling on exam

 • Rapid functional decline